krsyoung/krsyoung/HUG.md

 I live in Kitchener, ON.
 I'm a father of three.
 I used to play a lot of fastpitch softball (and pretty much any other type of softball).
 I love baseball hats.
 I also used to skateboard.

 I have always loved computers.
 This career choice has never felt like work.
-I feel like I'm an introvert who can manage myself to be social as necessary.
+I feel like I'm an introvert who can manage myself to be social as necessary although it takes a great deal of energy.
 I still like to play (old) PC games with (old) friends.

 ## Personal Principles and Values